Christian Yelich Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 14th in the league.

-- The Mets' 4.65 team ERA ranks 25th across all MLB pitching staffs.
+- The Mets have the 25th-ranked team ERA among all MLB pitching staffs (4.62).

-- Mets pitchers combine to surrender the fifth-most home runs in baseball (106 total, 1.4 per game).
+- Mets pitchers combine to allow the fifth-most home runs in baseball (107 total, 1.4 per game).

-- Verlander (2-4) gets the starting nod for the Mets in his 10th start of the season.
-He's put together a 4.50 ERA in 52 2/3 innings pitched, with 44 strikeouts.
+- Peterson makes his first start of the season for the Mets.

-- In his most recent appearance on Wednesday, the right-hander went seven innings against the Houston Astros, allowing four earned runs while surrendering eight hits.
+- It's the first appearance this season for the 27-year-old southpaw, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.